-Reference Requirement PRES-345 The prescribing system SHALL display a checkbox (or similar) for the prescriber to describe the following event chart-based electronic prescriptions: Patient has exercised their choice to keep the information away from their ASL.
+Reference Requirement PRES-345 If the system has the capability to generate an Evidence of Prescription (EoP), the system SHALL display a checkbox (or similar) for the prescriber to describe the following event for chart-based electronic prescriptions: Patient has exercised their choice to keep the information away from their ASL.
 This SHALL default to 'on' meaning SoC does not intend the prescription to be added to their ASL.
 Note: the prescriber needs to consider the dispensing expectation for each prescription and use the checkboxes (or similar) to influence the prescription information in the ASL.